OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     Except for using installable packages for the supported operating systems, an alternative way to deploy the complete OpenNebula Front-end is using container runtimes Docker/Podman.
 Check the :ref:`Containerized Deployment <container_index>` guide to learn more.
 Please note, the containerized deployment is a **Technology Preview** and not recommended for production environments yet!

-Proceed the following steps to get the fully-featured OpenNebula Front-end up.
+Proceed with the following steps to get the fully-featured OpenNebula Front-end up.

 Step 1.
 Disable SELinux on CentOS/RHEL (Optional)
 ================================================================================

 Depending on the type of OpenNebula deployment, the SELinux can block some operations initiated by the OpenNebula Front-end, which results in a failure of the particular operation.
-It's **not recommended to disable** the SELinux on production environments, as it degrades the security of your server, but to investigate and workaround each individual problem based on the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__.
-The administrator might disable the SELinux to temporarily workaround the problem or on non-production deployments by changing following line in ``/etc/selinux/config``:
+It's **not recommended to disable** the SELinux in production environments as it degrades the security of your server, but instead to investigate and work around each individual problem based on the `SELinux User's and Administrator's Guide <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/selinux_users_and_administrators_guide/>`__.
+The administrator might disable the SELinux to temporarily work around the problem or on non-production deployments by changing the following line in ``/etc/selinux/config``:

 .. code-block:: bash